The-Kanine/Team9-cs271/Tuan&Van README.txt

 a.
 Edit account
 Panel: accountPanel (not new)
-Button (accountPanel): editButton (not new)
+Button in accountPanel: editButton (not new)
-New buttons (accountPanel): doneButton, logOutButton New text fields (accountPanel): userNameEdit, emailEdit, answerEdit
+New buttons in accountPanel: doneButton, logOutButton New text fields in accountPanel: userNameEdit, emailEdit, answerEdit

 b.
 Forgot username
 Panel: LoginPanel (not new)